San Francisco Drag King Contest

 The San Francisco Drag King Contest is an annual contest for drag kings held in San Francisco, California and founded by performer and producer, Fudgie Frottage.
 It is the biggest drag king contest in the world, and the longest running drag king competition in the U.S. The related International Drag King Community Extravaganza (IDKE) is the largest drag king performance event in the world but not a contest.
-The 29th Annual San Francisco Drag King Contest will be held Sunday, August 3rd, 2025.

 Contestants are judged on talent, creativity, studliness, sex appeal, originality, humor, make-up/facial hair, and fashion by celebrity judges.
 The contestants main requirement is that they come from the Bay Area, otherwise the organizer notes "we have gay women who identify as dykes or lesbians, we have transgender men, we have straight or bisexual women."
 Contestants vie for the title and a large gift packs from sponsors.
 In addition to various awards (Best lip-synching, Best costuming, etc.) a sole king and a group are named as the night's winners.

 The audience tends to be in the gender-bender spirit with many of the mostly lesbian audience also cross-dressed in male attire with fake facial hair.